iamHrithikRaj/gip/README.md

 ### 2. Merge Phase

 When you run `gip merge <branch>`:
-1. GIP calls `git merge` internally
+1. Gip calls `git merge` internally
-2. If conflicts occur, GIP post-processes conflicted files
+2. If conflicts occur, Gip post-processes conflicted files
 3. For each conflict block:
    - Loads manifests for both commits (HEAD and MERGE_HEAD)
    - Converts JSON manifests to TOON format